 Click the green “Make It” button in the upper right corner.
 This will send all the layers of your text to the mat.
 Next, under “Material Size”, select “12 x 12 in.”.

 Then, select the “Mirror” option (this cuts out the text backwards – which then gets applied to your T-shirt with the text reading the standard way).
-Now, click the green “Continue” button on the bottom right.

-Big Fat Tip: You will need to click the “Edit” link on each mat and select the “Mirror” option EVERY SINGLE TIME, for every single mat. - Prep and Load Your Mat For Cutting
+Big Fat Tip: You will need to click the "Edit" link on each mat and select the "Mirror" option EVERY SINGLE TIME, for every single mat.

 Next, select the green “Browse All Materials” link option from the “Select Material” option.
 Select “Iron-on” and click the green “Done” button.
 Then, be sure to load your fine tip blade securely into the slot on the right in your Cricut Maker.

 Now, use the arrows button on your Cricut Maker to gently load the mat.
-Once the loaded, the “Cricut” button on your Cricut Maker will blink – push it to begin cutting. - Weeding Your Phrase
+Once the loaded, the “Cricut” button on your Cricut Maker will blink – push it to begin cutting.

 Once the Cricut Maker is finished cutting, click the arrow button on the machine to unload the mat.
 Carefully peel the iron-on from the mat (this is easily done by peeling the MAT from the material [instead of the material from the mat]).

-Be sure to keep the iron-on on the clear plastic liner – your phrase will appear backwards).
-If needed, use a BrightPad to see the cut lines for easier removal.
+Be sure to keep the Black Everyday Iron-On on the clear plastic liner - your phrase will appear backwards).

-The settings for the Basic Everyday Iron-on on the 9″x9″ EasyPress 2 are:
+The setting for the Basic Everyday Iron-on on the 9"x9" EasyPress 3 is for 315 degrees F.

 Peel off the clear liner once it's warm to the touch.

-Big Fat Tip: Hang on to the liner – you'll need it for the next step. - Adding The Different Colors of Everyday Iron-On Design To The T-Shirt
+Big Fat Tip: Hang on to the liner - you'll need it for the next step.

 Now, you'll be adding your different color letters on top of the already adhered black letters.
 This will take some extra (and tedious) work but is totally worth it in the end.